henrythemes/jekyll-bootstrap-theme/Metagenomics/1511/tutorials/scg_part4.md

 As explained during the lectures, the genome amplification process (MDA) results in a coverage bias across the genome and induces chimera formation.
 Here you will have a look at the 'best' assembly that you managed to obtain, and try to assess the level of bias and chimera formation.
-In order to visualize how the coverage a normal single-cell assembly, you need to map your reads used in the assembly, back to your assembled contigs.
+In order to visualize the coverage of a normal single-cell assembly, you need to map your reads used in the assembly, back to your assembled contigs.
-This can be done with various read-mappers such as bwa, bowtie, gsnap etc. You will be using bwa since it is fast and it can also map partial reads back to our reference.
+This can be done with various read-mappers such as *bwa, bowtie, gsnap* etc...
+You will be using bwa since it is fast and it can also map partial reads back to our reference.

-Make a folder called 'coverage_mapping' in the 'metagenomics_exercises' folder.
+Make a folder called 'coverage_mapping' in the *~/single_cell_exercises/datasetX* folder and move into it.
+*Notice: Replace X in datasetX by the dataset number you were working on in the previous part.*
 Copy the contigs file from an example run:

 ```sh